Do we know what causes Wilms tumor?

-For example, a small number of Wilms tumors are caused by inherited changes (mutations) in or loss of the WT1 or WT2 genes, which are tumor suppressor genes found on chromosome 11.
-Changes in these genes and some other genes on chromosome 11 can lead to overgrowth of certain tissues.
-That is why other abnormalities, like some of those described in the section, “What are the risk factors for Wilms tumor?” are sometimes found together with Wilms tumors.
+For example, a small number of Wilms tumors are caused by changes (mutations) in or loss of the WT1 or WT2 genes, which are tumor suppressor genes found on chromosome 11.
+Changes in these genes and some other genes on chromosome 11 can lead to overgrowth of certain body tissues.
+This may explain why other growth abnormalities, like some of those described in the section “What are the risk factors for Wilms tumor?” are sometimes found together with Wilms tumors.

 Sometimes these gene changes are passed on from a parent to a child, but most Wilms tumors do not seem to be caused by inherited gene mutations.
 Instead, they seem to be the result of gene changes that occur early in a child’s life, perhaps even before birth.

 In a small number of Wilms tumors there is a change in a tumor suppressor gene known as WTX, which is found on the X chromosome.
 Another gene that is sometimes altered in Wilms tumor cells is known as CTNNB1.
 It’s not clear exactly what causes these genes to be altered.

 Because the genes described above are not altered in all cases of Wilms tumors, there must be changes in other genes that have not yet been found.
 In many cases, more than one gene change is involved.

 Researchers now understand some of the gene changes that can occur in Wilms tumors, but it’s still not clear what might cause these changes.
 Some gene changes may be inherited, but most Wilms tumors are not the result of known inherited syndromes.
 Other gene changes may just be random events that sometimes happen inside a cell, without having an outside cause.
 There are no known lifestyle-related or environmental causes of Wilms tumors, so it is important to remember that there is nothing these children or their parents could have done to prevent these cancers.

 Last Medical Review: 03/06/2015